 Your public key is what your wallet uses to interact with other wallets.
 If you share your public key with someone, they can see what transactions your wallet has processed.
 While public keys are not as vital to keep safe as private keys, it is still not common practice to share them.

 Lastly, as a final layer of security, you can also have what is termed a passphrase when creating your wallet.
 Some wallets also term this a ‘mnemonic extension’, a ‘seed extension’, a ‘Salt’, or a ‘13th/25th word’.
 Some wallets do not require the creation of a passphrase at all.

-If your wallet requires one to be created, once you have set up the passphrase, even if someone where to find out your mnemonic seed, they would still not be able to gain access to your wallet and funds.
-They would also need to have the passphrase.
-People often create passphrases which can be memorized.
+If your wallet requires one to be created, once you have set up the passphrase, even if someone were to find out your mnemonic seed, they would still not be able to gain access to your wallet and funds, as they would also need to have the passphrase.
+People often create passphrases that can be memorized.

-If you create a passphrase which you are able to memorize, then there is no need to record the phrase anywhere, which allows maximum security against physical theft.
-However this strategy is risky in the event that if something happened to you, nobody would be able access your funds.
-Or, if you were to suffer memory loss, and could not remember your passphrase, that would also be an ill turn of events!
+If you create a passphrase that you are able to memorize, then there is no need to record the phrase anywhere, which allows for maximum security against physical theft.
+However this strategy is risky in the event that if something happened to you, nobody would be able to access your funds.
+Or, if you were to suffer memory loss from an injury, and could not remember your passphrase, that would also be an ill turn of events!